Cover letter vs. cover letter: What's the difference?

 Cover letter

 Let's start with the cover letter.
 In the cover letter, you explain your resume.
 Here you tell a little more about your work experience, what you learned, your education and your skills.
 Keep in mind that a cover letter is not a repetition of your resume, but rather a bit more explanation.
-A cover letter is your opportunity to share your experience, knowledge and skills and to show how well they match the job requirements.
+A cover letter is your opportunity to share your experience, knowledge and skills and to show how well they fit the job requirements.
 The purpose of a cover letter is to get the employer's attention and convince them to invite you for an interview.
 Don't make your cover letter too long; one page is enough.

 Motivation letter